DreamEcho100/udemy-nextjs-react-the-complete-guide/README.md

 ### Switch to the new branch you just created

-git checkout -b <branch-name>
+git checkout <branch-name>

-git checkout -b '1-prj-routing'
+git checkout '1-prj-routing'

 ### Create the new branch and immediately switch you to it